joecockman/Football-Analytics-Project/README.md

-# Football-Analytics-Project
+# Football Analytics Project

 ![ELFL League Banner](Screenshots/ELFL-Banner-2.png)

+## The English Law Firms League

-The purpose of this project was to practice and to showcase my knowledge of SQL.
+The main purpose of this project was to practice and to showcase my knowledge of SQL.
 I created a database named Sports Analytics and used Python Faker to populate the tables with fake data. the python code (team_name = faker.company() + " FC") generated team names using company names and adding FC to the end of them.
 The end result of this name generation was 20 teams who sounded like they were law firms, and thus the ELFL (English Law Firms League) was born.

+I used SQL to delve deep into the data and see what action took place in the 2023/2024 ELFL season, before finally presenting this data using Excel.
+Below I have documented every step I took in completing this project.

-# Creating the database
+## Creating the database

-I began by creating my database named 'Sports Analytics 2'(Sports Analytics 1 was a failed practice attempt).
+I began by creating my database named 'Sports Analytics 2' (Sports Analytics 1 was a failed practice attempt).
 I created 5 tables in this database, listed below:

  - Players
  - Matches